 The synthetic datasets were generated as follows: For a given k (number of clusters) and d (number of dimensions), we generate k Gaussian clusters, each having m data points, where m is chosen uniformly between 100 to 1000.
 So, it is possible that the size of one cluster is about ten times larger than that of another.
-Each Gaussian cluster is obtained from a mean (μ) and a covariance matrix (Σ) .
+Each Gaussian cluster is obtained from a mean (μ) and a covariance matrix (Σ).
 Each component/dimension of the mean (μ_i) was chosen uniformly within 0 and 10.
 So, all the cluster means reside in the length 10 hypercube in d-dimensions.
 The covariance matrix, Σ was first chosen as a diagonal matrix, which was later rotated with a random rotation matrix.
-Each entry along the diagonal of Σ is chosen randomly in the interval [0.2 w, 0.8 w], where $w = s \sqrt{D}$, and s is a parameter that can be used to control the cluster width.
-Cluster width is also used to separate the means of the clusters, i.e., when generating the cluster means, if the distance between a mean is within 2w of an already generated mean, the new mean is ignored, until all k mean points are obtained that are somewhat separated.
-The \sqrt{D} part in w, stretches the clusters in higher dimensions, so that the clusters cover the space uniformly over different dimensions.
+Each entry along the diagonal of Σ is chosen randomly in the interval [0.2w, 0.8w], where $w = s \sqrt{d}$, and s is a parameter that can be used to control the cluster width.
+With higher w, the generated clusters are more noisy; i.e., the points are further away from the mean point. w is also used to separate the means of the clusters, i.e., when generating the cluster means, if the distance between a mean is within 2w of an already generated mean, the new mean is ignored, until all k mean points are obtained that are somewhat separated.
+The \sqrt{d} part in w stretches the clusters in higher dimensions, so that the clusters cover the space uniformly over different dimensions.
 We also injected about 2% noise points in the dataset, which are distributed uniformly in the length 10 hypercube.